AhmadHatziq/data-science-nanodegree/disaster-response-pipeline/README.md

 # Disaster Response Pipeline Project

 ## 1. Summary
 This project aims to create a web application which utilizes a machine learning classification model to classify disaster Twitter messages.
+The purpose of the application is to help organizations or people in the event of a disaster.
+An emergency worker can input a new message and get classification results in several categories.

 For more details, please see sections 2 and 3.

 ### a.
 Model performance metrics